Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 Guest Performaner for MAPP International (New York) as part of Spalding Gray: Stories Left to Tell, National Review of Live Art, Glasgow, March 2011

-For the past 15 years David has been collaborating with Jules Dorey Richmond creating experimental and innovative works, pulling together their respective disciplines of visual art and theatre.
-Since 1996 they have been engaged in a Theatre of Witness series of collaborative works with World War Two Veterans, Survivors and Witnesses in various communities throughout Britain.
+For the past 15 years I have been collaborating with Jules Dorey Richmond creating experimental and innovative works, pulling together their respective disciplines of visual art and theatre.
+Since 1996 we have been engaged in a Theatre of Witness series of collaborative works with World War Two Veterans, Survivors and Witnesses in various communities throughout Britain.
 This process is ongoing and led them on a secular pilgrimage to Auschwitz.

 "The discussion around your proposal highlighted the belief that your work is of the highest quality and integrity.
 All the Panel members who knew your previous work felt that your process of creation acts as a model of good practice for collaborative projects".